Does auto insurance cover vehicle theft?

 It’s essential to understand what the other parts of full coverage do and don’t cover.
 While they play an important role in protecting you financially, they aren’t stolen car insurance policies:

-• Collision Insurance: Collision auto insurance pays for damage to your car caused by hitting another vehicle or object, regardless of fault.
+• Collision Insurance: Pays for damage to your car caused by hitting another vehicle or object, regardless of fault.

-• Liability Insurance: Liability auto insurance covers injuries and property damage you cause to others in an at-fault accident.
+• Liability Insurance: Covers injuries and property damage you cause to others in an at-fault accident.

 Without comprehensive coverage, even a policy described as full coverage would not protect you from car theft.
 Reviewing your policy details can help ensure you have the right protection in place, especially if vehicle theft is a concern in your area.